bytebase/bytebase.com-old/content/docs/en/features/schema-review/column-required.md

 title: Enforce the Required Columns in Each Table
 ---

-For most projects, you may need some columns per table.
-For example, need `id` as identification and primary key for each table or need `created_ts` and `updated_ts` to record creation and modification times.
+For most projects, you may want to enforce some columns for every table.
+For example, need `id` as identification and the primary key for each table or need `created_ts` and `updated_ts` to record creation and modification times.

 You can customize the columns you need.